claudiajs/claudia-api-builder/docs/api.md

 api.corsOrigin('https://www.claudiajs.com')
 ```

-To dynamically choose an origin (for example to support different configurations for development and production use, or to allow multiple sub-domains to access your API), call pass a JavaScript function into `corsOrigin`.
+To dynamically choose an origin (for example to support different configurations for development and production use, or to allow multiple sub-domains to access your API), pass a JavaScript function into `corsOrigin`.
 Your function will receive the request object (filled with stage variables and the requesting headers) and should return a string with the contents of the origin header.
 This has to be a synchronous function (promises are not supported).

 ```javascript
 api.corsOrigin(function (request) {